At UChicago, you are welcome.

 Your transcript shows your academic record in the context of your school, but, since one school can be very different from another, it is useful to see evidence of academic achievement that exists outside of the context of your school.
 This is why some colleges ask applicants to submit an SAT or ACT score.
 For many applicants, an SAT or ACT score can reflect their academic preparedness in this broader context.

 Some applicants may feel that an SAT or ACT score does not fully reflect their academic preparedness or potential, or may feel that it is out of date.
-If this is the case for you and you are an applicant who attended a high school in the U.S., you may select UChicago's test-optional method of application and not supply SAT or ACT scores with your application.
+If this is the case for you, you may select UChicago's test-optional method of application and not supply SAT or ACT scores with your application.
 We welcome any student regardless of testing plan to submit additional material (detailed in the Supplements section) that they feel best highlights their skills, talents, and potential contributions to UChicago.

 The SAT, ACT, and other standard measures can continue to be an important part of the University of Chicago’s holistic admission process for students electing to send scores and are a required part of the application process at many other highly selective schools.
 These tests can provide valuable information about a student which we and other colleges will consider alongside the other elements in a student’s application.
 We encourage students to take standardized tests like the SAT and ACT, and to share your scores with us if you think that they are reflective of your ability and potential.
 Given that many of our peers do require testing, we anticipate that the vast majority of students will continue to still submit their test scores to UChicago.

-While we would, of course, like to receive your scores before the appropriate deadline, we will accept the February ACT or March SAT.
+While we would, of course, like to receive your scores before the appropriate deadline, we will accept the February ACT for Transfer Early Decision and Transfer Rolling Decision and the March SAT for Transfer Rolling Decision.

-The College's Official Report should be submitted by a dean or academic adviser who has access to your disciplinary and academic records at your current or most recent college or university.
+The Coalition Application Transfer Report should be completed by a dean, registrar, or academic adviser who has access to your disciplinary and academic records at your current or most recent college or university and sent directly to the Office of College Admissions.
+The Coalition Application Curriculum Report should only be completed if you are currently taking classes at the time of applying.
+If applicable, you should consult your instructors to complete the Curriculum Report and may submit it yourself through the Coalition Application.
 If a college or university cannot provide an official report, don’t panic!
 We will still be able to review your application in its entirety without any penalty.
-We do not require the Midterm Report from the Common Application.

 If you are neither a citizen of the United States nor a permanent resident, then we consider you to be an international transfer applicant, even if you are currently studying at a U.S. college or university.
 International transfer applicants are not eligible for financial aid.